Drag a concept onto its matching description — or click a concept then click the description.

 Variation 1.
 An external auditor asks for proof that emergency firewall changes were reviewed and approved before implementation last quarter.
 Which two artifacts are the best evidence?
 Select two.

 mediumWhy A: An approved change ticket with reviewer, approver, and timestamps directly documents the required pre-approval workflow for emergency firewall changes.
-This artifact provides an auditable trail showing that the change was reviewed and approved before implementation, which is the exact evidence the auditor is requesting.
+Similarly, CAB or workflow approval records serve as formal documentation of the decision to approve the change.
+Both artifacts provide an auditable trail showing that the change was reviewed and approved before implementation, which is the exact evidence the auditor is requesting.

 Variation 2.
 An external auditor asks for proof that firewall rule changes were reviewed and approved before being implemented during the last quarter.
 Which evidence is MOST appropriate to provide?